Elizabeth Seger, Ph.D.

 Philosopher | outdoor enthusiast

-I am the Director of Technology Policy at Demos, a London based thinktank where we strive to build bridges between politicians, technical experts, and citizens to make sure technology works for and with people.
-I was previously a researcher with Centre for the Governance of AI (GovAI) in Oxford, and am an affiliate of the AI: Futures and Responsibility Project (AI:FAR) at the University of Cambridge.
+Previously I was Director of Digital Policy at Demos, and I hold active research affiliations with the Centre for the Governance of AI (GovAI) in London, and am an affiliate of the AI: Futures and Responsibility Project (AI:FAR) at the University of Cambridge.

-I hold a PhD and MSc in Philosophy of Science and Technology from the University of Cambridge and a BSc in Bioethics from UCLA.
+I hold a PhD in Philosophy of Science and Technology from the University of Cambridge.

 Open-Sourcing Highly Capable Foundation Models

-New report proving and in-depth analysis of the risks and benefits of open-sourcing highly capable foundation model.
+Agenda setting report providing and in-depth analysis of the risks and benefits of open-sourcing highly capable foundation model.
 The report also explores alternative methods for pursuing some open-source goals at less risk.

 Democratizing AI: Multiple Meaning, Methods, and Goals